-By Conan Reis, SkookumScript creator and Agog Labs CEO
+By Conan Reis, SkookumScript creator

-I first used a game-centric scripting language at Electronic Arts Canada in the early 1990s, when it was still small enough to know most people by name.
+I first used a game-centric scripting language at Electronic Arts Canada in the early 1990s, when EA Canada was still small enough to know most people by name.
 Although that language, Xyzzy (pronounced “cheezy”), was fairly primitive, using it was a great experience and I quickly realized that scripting languages are the best way to create gameplay logic and make the game development process more satisfying and fun.

 When I started developing my own video game projects, I found no programming language available that truly met many key needs of game development.
-Yes, you can make a game without a dedicated language – but any self-respecting craftsman knows you should use the right tools for the job.
+Yes, you can make a game without a dedicated language – though any self-respecting craftsman knows you should use the right tools for the job.
 Making fantastically great games is my goal, so rather than use something sub-optimal, I embarked on a decades-long journey that would culminate in the creation of SkookumScript.

 I have been building and evolving game scripting languages ever since.
 SkookumScript has some concepts from Ergo in its DNA – particularly closures and the ability to transfer hunks of code across networks.

-Observing ChewieScript being used to develop Star Wars: Bounty Hunter taught me a great deal about what works and what leads to bugs, especially in a team setting.
-Several features I thought were great in theory turned out not to be, well, not-so-great in practise.
+Observing ChewieScript being used to develop Star Wars: Bounty Hunter taught me a great deal about what works and what leads to bugs, especially in a large team setting.
+Several features I thought were great in theory turned out to be, well, not-so-great in practice.
 So, based on the team’s feedback, I refined those features until they really were great – which is to say, conducive to both great gameplay for the player and optimal workflow for the development team.

-It is my firm belief that all successful languages are grown and not merely designed from first principles.
+It is my firm belief that all successful languages are grown and not merely designed from first principles. – Bjarne Stroustrup

-Good software takes ten years.
+Good software takes ten years. – Joel Spolsky

 SkookumScript will save you time, money and brain cells, and help you make your great games even greater.
 It is my gameplay tool of choice (big surprise there!), and many others who have used it think so too.